 All There in the Manual: The films and the anime leave you with more questions than answers if you have not read the book.
-You'd have better luck sticking a camel through the eye of a needle than you would have understanding the entire Teito Monogatari story purely through its cinematic adaptations.
+You'd really have a tough time understanding the entire Teito Monogatari backstory purely through its cinematic adaptations.

-Blob Monster: Kato's shikigami seem to be made of a black blob-like sustance.
+Blob Monster: In Doomed Megalopolis, some of Kato's shikigami seem to be made of a black tar-like substance.

-Blood Magic: After Kato flees with Yukari, Hirai uses his own blood to power one of his shikigami to find them.
-The spirit is shown possesing a casual bird which had went through the paper before reach its destiny.
+Blood Magic: In The Last Megalopolis, after Kato flees with Yukari, Hirai uses his own blood to power one of his shikigami to find them.
+The spirit is shown possessing a random bird which had flown through the paper before reaching its destination.

-Chainsaw Good: The goho doji shows a built-in chainsaw to attack Keiko.
+Chainsaw Good: The goho doji in Tokyo: The Last Megalopolis has a built-in chainsaw that it tries to attack Keiko with.
 This is a reference to old goho doji depictions, where they are drawn wearing a collar of swords.

-Chest Burster: The fukuchu-mushi inside of the nurse breaks out from her back when is summoned by Kato.
-It's unknown whether the nurse had been possesed by the spirit or instead she was a disguised spirit all along.
+The fukuchu-mushi inside of the nurse breaks out from her back when is summoned by Kato.
+It's unknown whether the nurse had been possessed by the spirit or instead she was a disguised spirit all along.

 Demoted to Extra: The classic Meiji era writer Koda Rohan had a much more active role in the novel and live action film.
 But in Doomed Megalopolis, most of his actions are given to Kamo, a fictional onmyoji.
 Ogai Mori (another famous Meiji era writer), who was also a major supporting character in the book, is just relegated to a cameo in the cinematic adaptations.